-- Vocabulary trainer: Even when you're on the road, you can use the Vocabulary trainer Application to expand your vocabulary or participate in one of the adventure games.
+- Vocabulary trainer: Even when you're on the road, you can use the Deutschtrainer-Application to expand your vocabulary or participate in one of the adventure games.

 - Community: Alternatively, you can register for free with the "Deutsch für dich" community.
 Here, you can play interactive learning games and chat to experts or other users.

-- Multimedia blog: On the "Mein Weg nach Deutschland" Internet portal you can use photos, films, games and exercises to practise your German, discuss interesting topics with other learners of German and meet other people in the "Treffpunkt" category.
+- Multimedia blog: On the "Mein Weg nach Deutschland" Internet portal you can use photos, films, games and exercises to practise your German, discuss interesting topics with other learners of German.

 - German at the workplace: The wide range of free online tasks and exercises on the platform allow you to improve your knowledge of the language and customs at the workplace in Germany.

 - Arabterm: The online dictionary Arabterm provides a sypnosis of terms used in technical fields in four languages: German, English, French and Arabic.
 Use the tool to learn basic technical terms especially those from the electrical, renewable energy and automotive engineering.